fate-ubw/raglab-exp/readme.md

     cd raglab-exp
     sh run/wiki2023_preprocess/4-wiki2023_tsv-2-colbert_embedding.sh
     ~~~
-  - Attention: nranks is the parameter for setting the number of GPUs, currently nranks=8.

 # Fine tune llama3 & self rag
 - The base models for raglab baseline and selfrag use llama3-instruction-8b.
 Since selfrag was further fine-tuned on additional data during the fine-tuning stage, in order to make a fair comparison, the baseline model also needs to be fine-tuned.